jon-r/cv/raw/cv.md

 ### [GlobalLogic (Hitachi)](https://www.globallogic.com/) – Digital Consultancy

-Leading 15-20 on a data-visualisation product for Hitachi Energy/Rail.
-Handling large scale geospatial data from a variety of sources (power, healthcare, rail, demographics) and presenting it in a performant, highly configurable output
+**Working on a data-visualisation product for Hitachi Energy/Rail.
+Handling thousands of points of geospatial data from a variety of sources (power, healthcare, rail, demographics) and presenting it in a performant, highly configurable output.**

 #### **2023-Present – Technical Lead**

+Leading 15-20 developers to present the geospatial data in a performant, highly customisable output.

 - Led solution design & development across the application
 - Guiding frontend team to build a clean, scalable React Application